5 Types of Microwaves to Choose from for Your Kitchen

 Over-the-range microwaves, also called microwave-hood combinations, get your microwave off your countertop by placing it over the range where it can double as a vent hood, helping clear smoke and odor from the air.
-Over-the-range microwaves free up counter space while centralizing cooking tasks.
+Over-the-range microwaves from KitchenAid free up counter space while centralizing cooking tasks.

 Countertop microwaves provide quick access right where most of the making happens—the countertop.
 All they need is an outlet and a stable, flat surface, so installation is as easy as it gets.
 You can even take them with you if you move homes.
 Countertop microwaves can also be installed in cabinets, much like a built-in microwave, with an additional trim kit.